Capitulation of Saldanha Bay: Background

-In the winter of 1794 the army of the French Republic overran the Dutch Republic.
-Dutch opponents of the stadtholder William V, known as Patriots (as opposed to the adherents of the stadtholder, who were known as "Orangists"), many of whom had returned with the French forces from exile in France, proclaimed the Batavian Republic after the Batavian Revolution in January 1795.
-This event alarmed the government of Great Britain, erstwhile allies of the Dutch Republic in the War of the First Coalition, as the Dutch Empire controlled a number of strategically important colonies in the East Indies.
-The key to controlling European access to the region was the Dutch Cape Colony on the tip of Southern Africa; a naval force based there could dominate the trade routes between Europe and the East Indies, in particular the economically vital links between Britain and British India.
+In 1795, the armies of the French Republic overran the Dutch Republic.
+Dutch opponents of stadtholder William V, Prince of Orange, referred to as Patriots (as opposed to the supporters of the stadtholder, who were known as Orangists), many of whom had returned with the French army from exile in France, proclaimed the Batavian Republic after the Batavian Revolution in January 1795.
+This event alarmed the government of Great Britain, erstwhile allies of the Dutch Republic in the War of the First Coalition, as the Dutch colonial empire included a number of strategically important colonies in the East Indies.
+The key to controlling European access to the region was the Dutch Cape Colony on the tip of Southern Africa; a naval force based there could dominate trade routes between Europe and the East Indies, in particular the economically vital links between Britain and British India.

-To ensure that the Cape Colony did not become a French naval base, the Secretary of State for War, Henry Dundas, ordered a large expeditionary force to sail for the Cape in March 1795.
+To ensure that the Cape Colony did not become a French naval base, Secretary of State for War Henry Dundas ordered a large expeditionary force to sail for the colony in March 1795.
 The force comprised two squadrons and 500 troops, all under the overall control of Vice-Admiral Sir George Elphinstone; more substantial reinforcements followed.
-Arriving on 10 June in False Bay, Elphinstone then conducted two months of fruitless negotiations with the government at the Cape, led by Abraham Josias Sluysken.
+Arriving on 10 June in False Bay, Elphinstone then conducted two months of fruitless negotiations with Governor Abraham Josias Sluysken.
 On 7 August, with negotiations stalled, Elphinstone ordered an attack on Dutch positions at Muizenberg.
 The Dutch defenders withdrew, but Elphinstone's forces were low on food and ammunition and not numerous enough to launch a major attack on Cape Town.
 On 14 September the arrival of British reinforcements under General Alured Clarke convinced Sluysken to surrender the colony.